Pulse, one year later.

 Angel S. is now in nursing school and still returns to the hospital to visit the nurse friends who inspired him.

 Donations to Equality Florida’s campaign helped Angel Colon, Angel Santiago, and many others find hope after senseless tragedy.
-Now, the organization has started a new campaign for school programs in Florida and beyond to prevent more hateful acts like the Pulse shooting.
+Now, the organization has started a new GoFundMe for school programs in Florida and beyond to prevent more hateful acts like the Pulse shooting.
 It’s called the Honor Them With Action Fund, in tribute to the victims.

 “It’s been a year, but it’s not over,” says Angel S. “It really isn’t over.
 In my opinion, there hasn’t been enough change to prevent what happened at Pulse from happening again.
 It’s up to all of us to use our voice to continue that fight.”